Skip to main content

 What maps cleanly: chat, autocomplete, agentic editing, MCP, CLI, code reviews, cloud agents, custom agents, model selection.

-What does not map one-to-one: path-scoped .instructions.md files with applyTo, some enterprise policy surfaces, Copilot content exclusion, PR summaries, and any automation built directly on Copilot cloud-agent lifecycle APIs.
+What does not map one-to-one: path-scoped .instructions.md files with applyTo, Copilot content exclusion, PR summaries, and automation built directly on Copilot's cloud-agent lifecycle APIs.

-Copilot is a tightly integrated GitHub product.
-Kilo is a coding platform built around a shared CLI engine that powers the editor, terminal, and cloud surfaces.
+Kilo is built around a shared CLI engine that powers the editor, terminal, and cloud surfaces.
 It supports many providers and local models, and makes AGENTS.md and plain-text config central to the workflow.

 In practice, that means:

-Your instructions become more portable.
+Your instructions become portable.
 Copilot supports repository instructions, personal instructions, and path-scoped instruction files.
-Kilo's cleanest default is AGENTS.md plus Kilo-native config and custom agents.
-That's simpler to reason about, but you may need to redesign some path-specific logic instead of renaming files.
+Kilo's default is AGENTS.md plus Kilo-native config and custom agents.
+That's simpler to reason about, and it lives in your repo as plain text — portable across tools, readable by your whole team.

 Your CLI and IDE share one config.
 Kilo's CLI and VS Code extension use the same engine and config, so the same workflow moves between terminal and editor.